lizmat/raku-all-modules/jsimonet/log-any/readme.md

 # PIPELINES

-A _pipeline_ is a set of adapters and can be used to define alternatives paths (a set of adapters, filters, formatters and options (asynchronicity) ).
+A _pipeline_ is a set of adapters, filters, formatters and options (asynchronicity) and can be used to define alternatives paths.
 This allows to handle differently some logs (for example, for security or realtime).
 If a log is produced with a specific pipeline which is not defined in the log consumers, the default pipeline is used.

 Pipelines can be specified when an Adapter is added.